isomerpages/moe-junyuanpri/_parents-portal/Transition to Secondary School/Open House.md

 2026 Open House for Secondary Schools
 =====================================
+### St Joseph's Institution (SJI)
+We would like to join us at our SJI Open House to find out more about our SJI education and the SJI experience as they consider their secondary education options.

+<b>Date</b>: 23 May 2026 <br>
+<b>Time</b>: 9 am - 4 pm <br>
+<b>Address</b>: 38 Malcolm Road S308274

+There is no pre-registration required for the Open House.
+However, they would need to register if they are interested to attend the Principal’s Sharing and DSA Information Talks.
+To indicate their interest for the Talks, they may register via this link : https://app.sji.edu.sg/op2026/openhouse.php

+Click here: www.sji.edu.sg for more information on  SJI Open House.

 ### NUS High School

 We invite you to find out about more about our unique learning culture and how we think differently.